 Atlanta resident and director Jacob Gentry worked on the film with University of Georgia alum and long-time friend Alex Motlagh.
 Gentry said he isn’t a fan of reality shows per se, figuring they are “the lowest form of entertainment you have.
 But then I saw the show they were trying to base this on.
 I had this realization it’s the perfect scenerio for a horror film.
 It flipped me around.”

-Gentry, 32, said most horror flicks use metaphors and, given the rough financial times, “I thought what better
+Gentry, 32, said most horror flicks use metaphors and, given the rough financial times, “I thought what better way to talk about that

 Did Natalie deserve to leave now?